-As we wrap up 2019, this article will discuss the cost of living in Panama.
+This article will discuss the cost of living in Panama.
+The article was originally written in February 2019, and it is now March 2020, but the inflation rate in Panama for 2019 came in at -0.5%, so the number are very relative.
 A comfortable retirement lifestyle is provided for many people because of the cost of living in Panama.
 People who come here are often surprised by the modern aspects of Panama, with it’s towering skyscrapers, metro trains, and high-speed internet access across the country.
 Many think Panama is cheap because it’s a 3-world country and has no modern amenities, that could be no further from the truth.
+Panama is NOT a 3-world country.
+It has a rapidly developing economy, and the infrastructure is been developed a lot in the last 20 years.

 I will be dividing this topic of the cost of living in Panama into 3 sections, city life, expat community life and country life and look at the cost of living in those three different categories.